 Alerts provide members with an additional layer of security by notifying members via text message or email when there has been certain changes to your online banking account.
 If you’ve been alerted to suspicious activity in your account, you can let us know right away and together we can take immediate action to fix it.

-There are different types of Alerts you can access in online banking.
+There are different types of alerts you can access in online banking.
+Here are the alerts we offer our members:

 - New bill payment payee has been added